-After you're done reading this post I'll have you loving and even looking forward to creating documentation. ?
+After you're done reading this post, I'll have you loving and even looking forward to creating documentation. ?

 My Journey Building Teams

 Fast forward a few years to around 2016'ish, and I was hiring a team to design and develop WordPress themes for a WordPress Marketplace.
 I wanted us to build themes that were consistent in structure and build.
-I felt following a tight process would ensure that final products would be easier to maintain and care for over the years.
-(I was right, btw 😉 ).
+Following a tight process ensured that final products would be easier to maintain and care for over the years.
+(I was right, btw ?).

 I created dozens of documents and SOPs, project and TODO templates so they could work their way through our processes step by step.
-As I grew the team (we ended up at around 2 designers, 4-5 developers) it was easy to onboard and get new people started because we had these documents and references that all tied into and integrated together.
+As I grew the team, it was easy to onboard and get new people started because we had these documents and references that all tied into and integrated together.
 It helped keep things on track long term.

 Forward Thinking – Preparing for Growth